readbeard/roma132bot/README.md

 ### useful notes
 There are three main files to fill with information.
 The first one, **scoutbot.conf**,is written in JSON and it must contain two objects: *telegram_bot_token* and *calendar_id*.
 It is mandatory to fill with the following informations:
-- first line: your telegram bot's token
+- first JSONobject: your telegram bot's token
-- second line: the calendar's id of the google calendar you want to retrieve information from
+- second JSONobject: the calendar's id of the google calendar you want to retrieve information from

 The second one, *catena*, is read and printed as it is written, and it must contain the infos about scout chiefs of your group.
 So, you can fill it as you want, preferably in a human-readable manner.